persistenceOne/pstake-native/x/lscosmos/spec/02_proposal.md

 - `PstakeRedemptionFee` : It is the fraction of fees on instant redemption.
 - `PstakeFeeAddress` : Address on which the above mentioned fees are sent to.

-It is to whitelist these params before the modules is able to liquid stake atoms on Persistence Chain.
+It is to allowlist these params before the modules is able to liquid stake atoms on Persistence Chain.

 Example of a register host chain proposal :